 With recipes, people are generally just searching for new ideas and not looking to buy anything.
-This is also why most recipe websites are forced to monetize with ads and cheap recipe books.
+This is also why most recipe websites are forced to monetize blogs with ads and cheap recipe books.

 Choose a topic you are passionate about AND that has some serious revenue potential! 🙂

 You don’t want to learn code because ain’t nobody got time to learn how to code a website.